Kidundo/Kidundo/README.md

 DevOps Engineer
 ---------------

 I've been learning to code for 5 years, after switching careers.
-I started with C++, Java, Specialising in C#, currently learning X++ and Powershell scripting, but have found a passion for backend development
+I started with C++, Java, Specialising in C#, currently learning X++ and PowerShell scripting, but have found a passion for backend development

 *   🌍  I'm based in Kenya
 *   ✉️  You can contact me at [kidundo@proton.me](mailto:kidundo@proton.me)